Crimsontyphon7/311_wk6_day1_er/README.md

 ##### ER Diagram Diagnosis

 1. What is the relationship between the "actor" and "film_actor" tables?

+  There can only be one actor, but thwew cn be multiple film actors or just one as well, in other words it's a 1 actor to 1 or many relationship.

 2. What does the blue diamond next to the "last_update" column on the "inventory" table represent?
+It's a simple atribute that cannot be null

 3. How many foreign keys does the "payments" table have?
 How can you tell?
+Payments has two foreign keys.
+They're indicated by the red diamonds

 ##### ER Diagram upload